 Food Regulation in Canada

-Food Regulation in Canada is one in our series of region-specific, Internet-based, food law courses comprising our International Food Law Certificate Program sponsored by the College of Agriculture and the Institute for Food Laws and Regulations here at Michigan State University.
+Food Regulation in Canada is one in our series of region-specific, Internet-based, food law courses comprising our International Food Law Certificate Program and the Masters Program in Global Food Law at Michigan State University.

 Here’s a sample Index of the Modules in this course, which may change each semester.

 - Module One Getting Started in a Web Course